 Under the supervision and with the participation of our management, including our principal executive officer and principal financial and accounting officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal quarter ended September 30, 2021, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-Based on this evaluation, our principal executive officer and principal financial and accounting officer have concluded that during the period covered by this report, our disclosure controls and procedures were not effective, due solely to the material weakness in our internal control over financial reporting described below in "Changes in Internal Control Over Financial Reporting."
-In light of this material weakness, we performed additional analysis as deemed necessary to ensure that our financial statements were prepared in accordance with U.S. generally accepted accounting principles.
-Accordingly, management believes that the financial statements included in this Quarterly Report present fairly in all material respects our financial position, results of operations and cash flows for the period presented.
+Based on this evaluation our principal executive officer and principal financial and accounting officer have concluded that during the period covered by this report, our disclosure controls and procedures were not effective.
+Our internal control over financial reporting did not result in the proper accounting classification of complex financial instruments which, due to its impact on our financial statements, we determined to be a material weakness.

-Changes in Internal Control over Financial Reporting
+Changes in Internal Control Over Financial Reporting

-There was no change in our internal control over financial reporting that occurred during the fiscal quarter of 2021 covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
-Due solely to the events that led to our restatement of our IPO Balance Sheet, management has identified a material weakness in internal controls related to the accounting for warrants issued in connection with our initial public offering, as more fully described in Note 2 to the Notes to Financial Statements included in this Quarterly Report.
+There was no change in our internal control over financial reporting that occurred during the fiscal quarter ended September 30, 2021 covered by this Quarterly Report on Form 10-Q/A that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+The Company previously identified a material weakness in internal controls related to the accounting for warrants issued in connection with our initial public offering.
+As a result of the restatement described in this First Amendment on Form 10-Q/A, management has identified a material weakness in internal controls related to complex financial instruments, as described above.